We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 These patches contain microdarts which may help target deeper pimples, and people can use them to soothe swelling and reduce pain.

-They suit those with hormonal acne. | They do not stick. |
+- They suit those with hormonal acne.

-They work on inflamed acne. | They take a long time to work. |
+- They may take a long time to work.

-They are vegan friendly. | More expensive than other options. |
+- More expensive than other options.

-Best low-cost patches: Rael Acne Pimple Healing Patch
+Best low-cost: Rael Acne Pimple Healing Patch

 Rael’s Acne Pimple Healing Patches are hydrocolloid dressings.
 The patches provide invisible coverage, as they can blend in with all skin tones.

-They also claim to be hypoallergenic, nondrying, and vegan friendly.
+They also claim to be hypoallergenic, non-drying, and vegan-friendly.

-They are easy to remove. | They may cause swelling. |
+- They are easy to remove.

-They suit sensitive skin. |
+- They suit sensitive skin

 Best bulk buy: COSRX Acne Pimple Patch